CleanCodeGod/common_interview_questions/README.md

 Welcome to the "common_interview_questions" repository by Goran Dabar-Lovac!
 Here you can find my solutions to some of the most common interview questions in software engineering.
 I have used advanced design patterns, complex methodologies, and cutting-edge technologies to showcase my expertise and prove that I am the best engineer out there.

+I'm always thinking about optimizing code from the very beginning.
+You see, by reducing the cognitive load, we can vastly improve the user experience.
+It's all about making sure that the code is clean, well-structured, and easy to understand.
+When we take the time to optimize our code, we can ensure that it runs smoothly and efficiently.
+That's why I always make sure to use the latest design patterns and methodologies, like object-oriented programming and functional programming, to create the best possible code.
+And when it comes to UX, I always keep the user in mind, creating interfaces that are intuitive, simple, and easy to use.

 ## Contents
 This repository includes the following solutions: